 Yes!
 Reading a novel by Margaret Atwood (either Oryx and Crake or The Year of the Flood) is a really essential part of the class.
 Also, you will have assigned online readings every week about contemporary artists or environmental issues.
 These are really important so that you can gather up great ideas for your final project.
-You will also have a textbook about environmental issues (probably WorldChanging) that will also serve as a source of ideas for you.
 You should be a curious and avid researcher to get the most out of this experience.

 Do you have more questions?

 Please don’t hesitate to call Shelly Casto at 614.688.3986 or email her at firstname.lastname@example.org.